tanmay-kapoor/stocks/out/production/ass4/DESIGN-README.md

 ### Model Changes
 1. In `AbstractPortfolio`, Instead of storing a map of `Details` object of each stock, we now store `Log` object of each stock.

-Added `Log` and `Txn` to better streamline the features of different type of portfolio.
+Added `StockPortfolioFlexible`, `Log` and `Txn` to better streamline the features of different type of portfolio.
+Find more details about these classes below.

 ### Controller Changes